Progressnotes Year-In-Review 2015

 Discovering new ways to strengthen patient safety and quality is an expectation of every member of the MUSC Health team.
 In 2015, infection control experts succeeded in reducing infection rates, clinicians built more evidence-based practices into Epic electronic medical records, and managers adopted a business-world methodology that leads to controlling costs.
 For many years, MUSC Health has been building a nursing culture that engages nurses and involves them in organizational decision-making.

 In 2015, the American Nurses Credentialing Center recognized that culture with Magnet® designation.
-A Gallup survey estimates that Magnet® hospitals experience 7.1% fewer safety-related incidents than the industry norm.
+A Gallup survey estimates that Magnet® hospitals experience 7.1 percent fewer safety-related incidents than the industry norm.
 Culture and commitment come together at MUSC Health for strong solutions, strong lives.

-In September, MUSC Health received the ultimate credential for high-quality nursing care.
+In September 2015, MUSC Health received the ultimate credential for high-quality nursing care when awarded with Magnet Recognition.

-MUSC Health operates on the principles of a High Reliability Organization: leadership engagement, robust process improvement, and a culture of safety.
+MUSC Health operates on the principles of: leadership engagement, process improvement, and a culture of safety.

 Innovation reaching the clinic in 2015 thanks to MUSC Health clinician/researchers includes new drugs for heart failure and cystic fibrosis; new medical devices such as the first MRI-safe implantable cardioverter-defibrillator and a novel spinal surgery rod; and a diagnostic tool that will remove the ambiguity from lung cancer diagnosis.
 Clinical trials at MUSC Health are setting the standards for care nationwide and offering patients in the region access to revolutionary cancer treatments, including precision therapy and immunotherapy, as well as novel treatments for many other diseases, such as a thermosensitive gel for Menière’s disease and a gene therapy for sickle cell disease.
 New centers are fostering a culture of innovation and helping translate that innovation into improved patient care.

-Clinical trials conducted at MUSC Health and other sites that studied the efficacy of therapies for cystic fibrosis (CF) have revealed a winning two-drug combination that is a significant step toward a cure for CF. MUSC Hollings Cancer Center researchers also participated in the National Lung Screening Trial, which provided evidence that is the basis for new best practices in screening for lung cancer.
+Clinical trials conducted at MUSC and other sites that studied the efficacy of therapies for cystic fibrosis (CF) have revealed a winning two-drug combination.

-In August, MUSC was awarded $13.5 million by the Patient-Centered Outcomes Research Institute (PCORI) to conduct a 25-site trial enrolling 25,000 patients that will answer a long-standing clinical question: what is the best approach to anticoagulation after hip or knee replacement to prevent pulmonary embolism?
+MUSC was awarded $13.5 million by the Patient-Centered Outcomes Research Institute (PCORI) to conduct a 25-site trial.

-In 2015, MUSC Hollings Cancer Center offered opportunities for cancer patients to enter trials of two of the most revolutionary approaches to cancer care: precision therapy and immunotherapy.
+In 2015, MUSC Hollings Cancer Center offered chances for patients to enter trials of two revolutionary approaches to cancer care.

 New Care Delivery Models